deLaDude/theMusicScene/README.md

 # the Music Scene: Chrome Extension
 This extension will provide integrated enhancements for Turntable power users and noobs alike.
 The intial focus is on better queue management, but additional features will come in the future.
-Help shape future development by joining the discussion: http://bit.ly/tmsCommunity

 Latest Update & Screenshots: http://bit.ly/14I4xt7

-Checkout a the development roadmap here: http://bit.ly/114rmCS
+Checkout a the development roadmap here: http://bit.ly/114rmCS And add your voice by joining the discussion: http://bit.ly/tmsCommunity

 # IMPORTANT NOTE:
 This extensions is currently in Alpha development.
 Bugs and odd behavior is to be expected.
 Help us make it better by providing your constuctive critisims, features requests and bug reports here: http://bit.ly/tmsFeedback